Student Research Opportunities

 The Center's Graduate Intern, Kendra Wells (right) presented findings on SWSRC engagement, which included recommendations on how to increase participation at the 2018 Michigan Association for Evaluation Conference in Lansing, Michigan and won first prize for poster presentation.
 Wells was joined by Center staff and SWSRC students (below).
 View her poster and more information about the 2018 MAE Conference here.

-The Center's Graduate Intern, Sarah Charbonneau (not pictured) joined Center staff and SWSRC students at the 2019 MAE Conference where she presented her gerentology research poster titled, Life Review and Reminiscence with Older Adults in Detroit.
+The Center's Graduate Intern, Sarah Charbonneau (below) joined Center staff and SWSRC students at the 2019 MAE Conference where she presented her gerentology research poster titled, Life Review and Reminiscence with Older Adults in Detroit.
 Charbonneau's research detailed the results of a 200-hour service learning project with groups of older adults, which was part of her recently completed Albert Schweitzer Fellow award, administered by Authority Health.

 Annual Social Work Student Research Symposium